 At the end of the year, I usually keep 300 or so photos, and even those eventually get trimmed down.
 Part of it is nostalgia, as the photography is a journal and chronology of my life; it’s not the whole story, but a framework and reference point.

 Video and film work has its own aesthetic as it is, of course, in motion.
 So, any single frame isn’t as important.
 However, capturing a moment is no less a challenge that takes practice.
-That first frame is usually what imprints on us; how our eyes, memories, and perception work is always both in the moment, and a few moments behind (and if you’re alert, projecting a few moments ahead).
-This is why editing, and the techniques used, make or break a film, and why we unconsciously enjoy – or hate – watching something, regardless of acting, writing, lighting, or location.
+That first frame is usually what imprints on us; how our eyes, memories and perception work is always both in the moment, and a few moments behind (and if you’re alert, projecting a few moments ahead).
+This is why editing, the techniques applied, and especially the pacing, can make or break a film — and why we unconsciously love or hate watching something, regardless of the quality of acting, writing, lighting or location.

-If you’re adding or recording audio, it’s even more complex!
-Sound (and music) is its own beast that is critical to the emotional experience.
+Then, there’s the audio.
+Sound design (and of course music and scoring) is its own beast that is critical to the emotional experience.
 Don’t cheap out or be lazy.
 The audio is a definitive character of a film, though entirely unseen.

 You have to move.
-You have to see the world, and the people of it, in their elements.
-You have to experience the ups, downs, upsets, and turnarounds.
-You have to get bloody, sweaty, destroyed, and remade, again and again.
+You have to see the world and the diversity of people in their elements.
+You have to experience the ups, downs, upsets and turnarounds.
+You have to get bloody, sweaty, destroyed and remade, again and again.

 Be forever curious, and obsessive, and passionate.

 You may want to embellish, but that’s the coward’s way through life.
-Lies and padding and flowering your achievements and adventures are tough to maintain as they aren’t what’s real.
+Lies and padding and flowering your achievements and adventures are tough to maintain as they are not what is real.
 There’s enough bullshit out there, thanks.

-At the same time, minimizing and stripping down your accomplishments isn’t healthy either.
-Your efforts, aspirations, inspirations, and unique colors expand the palette of the collective.
+At the same time, minimizing and stripping down your accomplishments is neither healthy nor necessary.
+Your efforts, aspirations, inspirations and unique colors expand the palette of the collective.
 It all matters.